kumar303/yacht/README.md

 using the console to gain access to the app.
 This would be harder to do on Android, a B2G phone, or similar open web device.

+# Dev

+To get started, make sure you have the latest volo:

+`npm install -g volo`

+Build the app like:

+`volo build`

+Deploy it to github pages like:

+`volo ghdeploy`

 # Mortar